Roof leaks are never fun to deal with.

 - Determine if the fix is worth just fixing OR contacting insurance and submitting a roof repair (We can do this for you, just learn about our video call option here).
 This will depend on size and scope.

-- Decide if the roof repair is sufficient, or depending on age, if the roof needs to be replaced (which is sometimes easier).
+- Decide if the roof repair is sufficient or, depending on age, if the roof needs to be replaced (which is sometimes easier).
+A brand-new roof is common for older roofs.

 As the joke goes, the Grand Canyon wasn’t formed overnight.

-The same goes for a roof leak in most cases.
-While they might “Appear” over night or after a storm, most of the time they are slow emerging.
+The same goes for a leaking roof; leaks take time.
+While they might “Appear” overnight or after a storm, most of the time, they evolve slowly over time.